rich-7941/English-Water/content/english/pages/privacy-policy.md

 image20: "/images/logo-darkmode.png"
 ---

-## Privacy Policy
+# Privacy policy

-**Last Updated On:** 01-Jul-2024
+**Last updated on:** 01-Jul-2024
-**Effective Date:** 01-Jul-2024
+**Effective date:** 01-Jul-2024

-This Privacy Policy describes the policies of English Water, The Leadenhall Building, 122 Leadenhall Street, London, EC3V 4AB, email: [support@englishwater.co.uk](mailto:support@englishwater.co.uk), on the collection, use, and disclosure of your information that we collect when you use our website (English Water) (the "Service").
-By accessing or using the Service, you consent to the collection, use, and disclosure of your information under this Privacy Policy.
+This Privacy policy describes the policies of English water, The Leadenhall Building, 122 Leadenhall Street, London, EC3V 4AB, email: [support@englishwater.co.uk](mailto:support@englishwater.co.uk), on the collection, use, and disclosure of your information that we collect when you use our website (English water) (the "Service").
+By accessing or using the Service, you consent to the collection, use, and disclosure of your information under this Privacy policy.
 If you do not consent, please do not access or use the Service.

-We may modify this Privacy Policy at any time without any prior notice and will post the revised Privacy Policy on the Service.
-The revised Policy will be effective 180 days from when the revised Policy is posted on the Service, and your continued access to or use of the Service after such time will constitute your acceptance of the revised Privacy Policy.
+We may modify this Privacy policy at any time without any prior notice and will post the revised Privacy policy on the Service.
+The revised policy will be effective 180 days from when the revised policy is posted on the Service, and your continued access to or use of the Service after such time will constitute your acceptance of the revised Privacy policy.
 We recommend that you periodically review this page.

-## 1. How We Use Your Information
+## 1. How we use your information

 We will use the information that we collect about you for the following purposes:

-1. Marketing/Promotional
+1. Marketing/promotional
 2. Customer feedback collection
 3. Enforce T&C
 4. Support